Tasted with Alain Coudert in Fleurie, 13 February 2018.

 Alain on 2016:

-“70% hailed on average, though a couple of parcels lost 100% – two Fridays 4 weeks apart!
+“We lost 70% to the hail on average, though a couple of parcels lost 100% – two Fridays 4 weeks apart!
 I had some insurance and was allowed the purchase of a similar volume of bulk wine from neighbours.
 The grapes that survived were really good as the weather was perfect after the 14th July.
-The grapes were well matured and delivered 12.5-13.5° – though I can’t really compare the vintage to 2015!”
+The grapes were well matured and delivered 12.5-13.5° – though I can’t really compare the vintage to 2015, it’s very classic Beaujolais/gamay – like 2014 – and the finishes have a little more complexity and a little less alcohol-derived facets.”

 Parcels here in Roilette from old vines of at least 70 years old “Really the cuvée to drink a little later – but I don’t write vieilles vignes because it really doesn’t mean that much.”
 90% elevage in foudres for about 8 months.
 The name tardive is not because they choose later harvesting. rather because these vines take longer to mature.